 This is a massive thing to remember about exercising at any time of year, so listen up.
 One of the best things you could ever do is to spice up your training.
 It’s easy to find something you like and do that forever, but your body won’t like it too much, and you’ll get bored after a while.
 It’s only natural, after all.

-Be sure to change around the duration, intensity, rest periods and style of exercising every couple of weeks to keep you stimulated both mentally and physically, your mind will appreciate it and your body will respond to it.
+Be sure to change the duration, intensity, rest periods and style of exercising every couple of weeks to keep you stimulated both mentally and physically, your mind will appreciate it, and your body will respond to it.

 Completely contradictory to all of this, however, is that you also have to be consistent with when you exercise.
 Keeping your motivation in winter is hard, but keeping up your motivation lifelong is even harder.

 Days can be hard to maintain, but the time of day at least will help.
-Exercising in the morning is recommended as you’re less susceptible to external distractions and influences that can prevent you from training, and it’s a great way to start your day, leaving your feeling motivated.
-Either way, exercise however you like, and just try your best and put your well being first.
+Exercising in the morning is recommended as you’re less susceptible to external distractions and influences that can prevent you from training, and it’s a great way to start your day, leaving you feeling motivated.
+Either way, exercise however you like, and just try your best and put your well-being first.